CryptozombiesHQ/cryptozombie-lessons/en/2/4-require.md

 Let's use `require!` to make sure this function only gets executed one time per user, when they create their first zombie.

 1. Put a `require!` statement at the beginning of `create_random_zombie`.
-The function should check to make sure `self.zombies(&caller).len()` is equal to `0`, and throw an error message `You already own a zombie` otherwise.
+The function should check to make sure `self.owned_zombies(&caller).is_empty()` and throw an error message `You already own a zombie` otherwise.

 > Note: In Rust, it doesn't matter which term you put first — both orders are equivalent.
-However, since our answer checker is really basic, it will only accept one answer as correct — it's expecting `self.zombies(&caller).len()` to come first.
+However, since our answer checker is really basic, it will only accept one answer as correct — it's expecting `self.owned_zombies(&caller).is_empty()` to come first.